anth12/inner-fire/_pages/yoga-aspirant-initiative.md

 title: The Orange Initiative
 subtitle: A Pathway to Optimum Health
 ---
-Why call something the 'Healthy Orange Initiative'?
+Why call something the 'Orange Initiative'?

 I chose this as an orange came to my mind when thinking about this initiative: we all have our outer layer that we show as we move though life and this can be different for everyone.
 Peel it back and we find different segments of being; we find pith that may taste unpleasant and we may want to remove; underneath we find a juicy vibrant colour of flesh and deliciousness (unless you don't like oranges ;)!).